-As an affiliate of the world wide organisation Association for Learning Environments (A4LE), our members include individuals, educational institutions and corporations throughout South East Asia, Australia and the South Pacific.
+As an affiliate of the world wide organisation Association for Learning Environments (A4LE), our members include individuals, educational institutions and corporations throughout Australia, New Zealand and South East Asia.

 The diversity of our professional membership is the key to our success.
 No community can build a school in isolation or without the participative work of all stakeholders.

 In addition to architects, landscape architects, project managers, school principals, business managers and educational administrators, our membership also includes professionals in State Government, Catholic and Independent School systems, specialised consultants, product suppliers and manufacturers, all of whom contribute to the development of quality learning environments.

 At a local level, our members are actively involved in planning, designing, building, equipping and maintaining learning environments that centre a community and enhance student achievement.